goob8079/Dogs-Spring-Boot/README.md

 This time I'm restarting the whole process for login and registration, since the current tutorial I was following didn't work.
 I will try to read the docs and use those instead.
 Likely going to try implement OAuth2.0

+# Extra notes
+The reason CSRF (Cross-site request forgery) protection is disabled is because JWT tokens are stateless.
+JWT tokens are sent in the authorization header so they are not automatically included in request made by the browser (like cookies).

+Stateless sessions are sessions that do no store any information/data (cookies) in the server about a user's previous interactions.